kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 if req.ControllerGetNodeInfo {
     // topology/allocatable are ignored; external-attacher supplies them.
-    // Record the node ID in CSINode.Spec.DriverRegistrations. setRegistrationNodeID(driverName, info.NodeId)
+    // Record the node ID in CSINode.Spec.DriverRegistrations. return setRegistrationNodeID(driverName, info.NodeId)
 } else {
     // ... existing flow: populate topology and allocatable from info ...
 }
 ```

+When entering the controller-side flow, kubelet preserves the existing `Spec.Drivers` entry while writing the registration input.
+Enabling the feature or restarting kubelet with the same node ID does not invalidate node-populated information.
+If the write fails, including validation rejection because the node IDs differ, the error propagates through the normal registration-failure path: kubelet unregisters the driver, removing both entries, and reports registration failure to the registrar.
+Registration is then retried, consistent with the traditional flow.

-When the driver unregisters, kubelet removes both its `DriverRegistrations` entry and its `Spec.Drivers` entry.
+When the driver unregisters, kubelet removes both its `DriverRegistrations` entry and its `Spec.Drivers` entry in one CSINode update.
 When kubelet registers a driver through the existing flow, including after the feature gate is disabled, it removes the driver's `DriverRegistrations` entry in the same update that writes `Spec.Drivers`, which stops external-attacher from processing the driver on this node.

 #### external-attacher Changes